OpenApp developed QA programme hailed as major breakthrough

 Ireland adopts early-warning system for cancer diagnosis

-“Ireland is the first country to adopt such a national system which is being hailed as a major breakthrough in patient diagnosis and care".
-The programme is being observed by the Canadian health service which hopes to adopt a similar system.
-The Pathology system is one of a suite of national quality systems including Endoscopy, Radiology, Elective Surgery, GP Prescribing, Emergency Surgery and there are a number of other developments in process.
+Ireland is the first country to adopt such a national system.
+The Canadian health service is watching closely and hopes to adopt a similar system.
+The pathology system is one of a suite of national quality systems including endoscopy, radiology, elective surgery, GP prescribing, emergency surgery with a number of other developments in process.

 "The vast amount of data is what makes the system so groundbreaking".
-Professor Conor O'Keane, Mater Hospital

 Technology underpinning National Quality Assurance Information System (NQAIS) of crucial importance